irshad0729/irshad0729/README.md

 - 👋 Hi, I’m @irshad0729
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning DSA and later I will learn MERN stack
+- 🌱 I’m currently learning Node.js.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...